‘DWTS’ Spoilers & Rumors Teasing Rob Gronkowski, Camille Kostek Heat Up Ahead Of Season 28 Cast Announcement

-Dancing with the Stars spoilers are swirling with the Season 28 premiere date right around the corner.
-The cast of celebrities and pros will be formally announced Wednesday morning on Good Morning America and now the buzz about one potential couple being on DWTS this fall seems to be gaining traction.
+Dancing With the Stars spoilers are swirling with the Season 28 premiere date right around the corner.
+The cast of celebrities and pros will be formally announced Wednesday morning on Good Morning America, and now the buzz about one potential couple being on DWTS this fall seems to be gaining traction.

-DWTS loves having a pair of contestants who are romantically involved off-screen compete against one another on the dance floor, but it isn’t often they manage to pull off a casting coup like this.
-However, a dream team pairing of getting both Rob Gronkowski and his Sports Illustrated model girlfriend Camille Kostek has been bantered about among spoiler fans for a while.
-Now, it looks as if this might actually happen.
+DWTS loves having pairs of contestants who are romantically involved off-screen compete against one another on the dance floor, but it isn’t often they manage to pull off a casting coup like this.
+A dream-team pairing of getting both Rob Gronkowski and his Sports Illustrated model girlfriend, Camille Kostek, has been bantered about among spoiler fans for a while.
+Now, it looks as if it might actually happen.

 As The Inquisitr recently detailed, there has been some talk that production has been angling to cast a couple for Season 28.
 The Bachelorette fans were hoping that might be Hannah Brown and Tyler Cameron, but that’s apparently not happening.
 Hannah will be dancing, it seems, but Tyler won’t.

 However, the folks behind the site PureDWTS have been speculating about the idea of casting Rob and Camille together for quite some time now.
-Sports Illustrated model Camille is known for her love of shaking what she’s got and Rob recently retired from the NFL.
+Sports Illustrated model Camille is known for her love of shaking what she’s got, and Rob recently retired from the NFL.
 He’s known for having a fun, bold personality, and the timing seems perfect to have Gronkowski and Kostek tackle something like this.

 Rob Gronkowski And Girlfriend On This Season Of Dancing With The Stars? https://t.co/J8Ag0kqR1q